burger

 Methodology

-Each campaign included about 300 leads, and the whole test ran for roughly 2 months across multiple industries and several different audience types.
+Each campaign included about 300 leads.
+The test ran for 2 months across multiple industries and several buyer personas.
+We then compared replies across the cuts that mattered most, including audience type and Germany versus other regions.

 Results